 - "And be ye not conformed to this world, but be ye transformed by the renewing of your mind that ye may prove what is that good, and acceptable, and perfect, will of God."
 (Romans 12:2)

-As in life, simplicity is important to the Amish after death as well.
+As in life, simplicity is important to the Amish in death as well.
 Funerals are generally held in the home of the deceased.
-The funeral service is simple, with no eulogy or flowers.
-Caskets are plain wooden boxes, made within the local community.
+The funeral service is simple with no eulogy or flowers.
+Caskets are plain wooden boxes made within the local community.
 Most Amish communities will allow the embalming of the body by a local undertaker familiar with Amish customs, but no makeup is applied.

-Shunning, or meidung means expulsion from the Amish community for breaching religious guidelines -- including marrying outside the faith.
+Meidung or shunning means expulsion from the Amish community for breaching religious guidelines—including marrying outside the faith.
 The practice of shunning is the main reason that the Amish broke away from the Mennonites in 1693.
-When an individual is subject to meidung, it means they have to leave their friends, family, and lives behind.
+When an individual is shunned, it means they have to leave their friends, family, and lives behind.
 All communication and contact are cut off, even among family members.
-Shunning is serious, and usually considered a last resort after repeated warnings.
+Shunning is serious and usually considered a last resort after repeated warnings.